Why do puppies bite?

 Clear rules and boundaries

 Provide clear communication to your puppy about what you expect.
-Establish a 100% teeth-off rule, as sensitivity and pain thresholds vary among people.
 Consistency helps your puppy understand that any tooth contact means play stops momentarily.

 Managing trouser attacks